sap-tutorials/Tutorials/tutorials/hana-clients-dot-net-core/hana-clients-dot-net-core.md

     On Linux or Mac, you need to modify the `HDBDOTNETCORE` variable to point to the location of the `libadonetHDB.so` or `libadonetHDB.dylib` file before creating a new console app.
 There are two ways to set an environment variable.

     You can either set it using the export command on a Shell window or in a user's profile script.
 When an environment variable is modified from the Shell, its existence ends when the user's sessions ends.
-This could become an issue when we want the variable to persist across multiple user sessions.
+This could become an issue when you want the variable to persist across multiple user sessions.

-    Hence, we will choose the second option to set `HDBDOTNETCORE`.
+    Hence, choose the second option to set `HDBDOTNETCORE`.

     Open an editor to edit the file `.bash_profile` or `.profile`.